 At first we joked that she was so excited to get an extra Christmas in.
-After all my waters had broken whilst wrapping christmas presents listening to Xmas FM on the radio.
+After all my waters had broken whilst wrapping Christmas presents listening to Xmas FM on the radio.
 But two weeks after she was born, we realised it was a lot more serious than that.
 She knew she had to get out – to give us the opportunity to spend some time with her, and to get the help she urgently needed to be able to survive.
 If she was born on time, we most likely never would have met her alive.

 On 1st January 2018, Clara was moved to intensive care.

-Clara currently lives in the Children’s Hospital, and will do for the rest of the year.
-She has since had six surgical procedures and has also been diagnosed with Auditory Neuropathy Spectrum Disorder (an unknown degree of hearing loss).
-Meanwhile, there is ongoing investigations with her heart.
-Clara will be on TPN, total parental nutrition, for a number of years.
-This means she’s fed nutritional fluids intravenously via a Hickman Line, a type of line that goes in through her chest and feeds into her main vein draining into her heart.
+Originally, the next paragraph read: “Clara will be on TPN, total parental nutrition, for a number of years.
+This means she’s fed nutritional fluids intravenously via a Hickman Line, a type of line that goes in through her chest and feeds into her main vein draining into her heart.”